 So there you have it.
-The scale runs from 130 to 170 in both sections.
+The scale runs from 130 to 170 in both sections and the highest score you can achieve is a 340 combined.
 As you can see, the new (okay, it’s not so new anymore) GRE score range isn’t exactly the most straightforward scale.
 Your maximum score in each section is 170?
 A total of 340?
 Yeah it’s definitely strange to wrap your head around.
 It’s hard to know exactly what a good score is.
 Also pretty hard to get excited about.

-So what’s up with this new GRE score scale?
+What’s up with this new GRE max score & score scale?

 I know it seems like the ETS came up with a pretty arbitrary scale, but I promise they had their reasoning.
 In fact, once you understand the percentiles, I think it’s all pretty smartly conjured up.